 Courtney Getty is Associate Manager of Community Development at Health Union.
 She is a recent graduate of Stony Brook University where she earned a Bachelor of Science degree in Health Sciences with a concentration in Public Health.
 Courtney is passionate about ensuring people living with chronic health conditions have a sense of empowerment and access to the information they need while navigating the patient and caregiver experience.
 She is elated to work in a capacity in which she can help to highlight patients’ voices and experiences while addressing community needs by fostering engagement.

 Brian M. Green

-Brian M. Green, MS, is Executive Director of Community Development at Health Union where he brings 20 years of experience in public health, health policy, and community health programs to enhance our online patient communities.
+Brian M. Green, MS, is Vice President of Community Development at Health Union where he brings 20 years of experience in public health, health policy, and community health programs to enhance our online patient communities.
 Brian has worked on HIV prevention research studies, educating communities about HIV vaccine research, overseeing quality improvement initiatives for HIV clinical care, healthcare provider training, and engaging communities.
 At Health Union, he is focused on ensuring our content strategy continues to expand the reach and value of our online communities.

 Chris is Director of Community Development at Health Union.
 During his previous career in health insurance product management, he realized his true desire was to utilize web and social media technologies to make positive impacts on people’s lives.
 At Health Union, Chris strives to leverage his background and experience to cultivate and engage patient communities in effective ways.